voschezang/coding-handbook/collaboration/teams.md

 Team performance relates to the expectations of it's functioning.
 It's input and output.
 It is contingent on two layers.

 - The satisfaction of team members.
 Whether members want to engage in the team.
+Whether they feel safe and dare to speak up.
 - Team maturity.
 Whether the team is stable and works empirically.